Testing, Placement, and Assessment Procedure - 50.03.05

 Registered HCC students who are taking HCC e-Learning courses and would like to test at other institutions must obtain approval from the course instructor, complete the off-site testing application, identify a National College Testing Association (NCTA) partner institution, and obtain permission from the HCC director of testing or designee for testing arrangements.
 Students are responsible for any fees charged by other institutions for proctoring services.

 Proctored testing is available during the test center’s general office hours for individuals who need to have exams proctored on behalf of other institutions.
 Students attending other institutions who are interested in utilizing the HCC test center for exam proctoring must email the test center for approval prior to having the exams administered.
 The test center will work with the student’s institution to ensure receipt of exams, proctoring instructions, and any institution-specific requirements.
 No subsequent approval is needed once a student establishes the HCC test center as a proctoring site.
-A proctoring fee is charged to the student for each non-Howard Community College exam administered.
+A proctoring fee is charged to the student for each non-HCC exam administered.
 Information about the fee is available on the college’s test center web page and in appropriate publications.

 College-Level Achievement Tests